f18m/boost-intrusive-pool/README.md

 ## Features and Limitations
 The `boost_intrusive_pool` provides the following features:
- - smart pointer pool: once "allocated" from the pool items whose ref count goes to zero return automatically to the pool;
+ - smart pointer pool: once "allocated" from the pool items whose reference count goes to zero return automatically to the pool;
  - zero-malloc: after a resize of N items, no memory allocations are EVER done until M<=N active items are in use;